Is Made in Chelsea on TV tonight? When does series 19 start?

 - UH OH: Are Zara and Sam still together?
 Made in Chelsea couple hits the rocks at Christmas

 The Channel 4 series has followed the same broadcast schedule for the past few years.
-Two (or sometimes more) series air per year, one in spring, the other in autumn.
+Two (or sometimes more) series air per year, one in spring and the other in autumn.

 We would expect series 19 of Made in Chelsea to hit our screens in March 2020.